joshua-baker/saft/Form of SAFT.md

 (b)  **Dissolution Event**.
 If there is a Dissolution Event before this instrument expires or terminates, the Company will pay an amount equal to the Purchase Amount multiplied by the Discount Rate (the *“Discounted Purchase Amount”*), due and payable to the Purchaser immediately prior to, or concurrent with, the consummation of the Dissolution Event[, subject to the rights and preferences of the holders of the Company’s preferred stock, as set forth in the Company’s Certificate of Incorporation, as it may be amended from time to time.]
 If immediately prior to the consummation of the Dissolution Event, the assets of the Company that remain legally available for distribution to the Purchaser and all holders of all other SAFTs (the *“Dissolving Purchasers”*), as determined in good faith by the Company’s board of directors, are insufficient to permit the payment to the Dissolving Purchasers of their respective Discounted Purchase Amounts, then the remaining assets of the Company legally available for distribution, following all distributions to the holders of the Company’s preferred stock, will be distributed with equal priority and pro rata among the Dissolving Purchasers in proportion to the Discounted Purchase Amounts they would otherwise be entitled to receive pursuant to this Section 1(b).
 Any distributed amounts shall be in U.S. Dollars.

 (c)  **Termination**.
-This instrument will expire and terminate upon the earlier of (i) the issuance of Tokens to the Purchaser pursuant to Section 1(a); (ii) the payment, or setting aside for payment, of amounts due the Purchaser pursuant to Section 1(b); (iii) [DATE] (the *“Deadline Date”*), if the Network Launch has not occurred as of such date; provided that, the Company shall have the right to extend the Deadline Date by sixty (60) days, in its sole discretion[; and (iv) the failure to obtain net proceeds of more than $[_______] from the sale of all rights pursuant to the SAFTs; provided, that in the case of (iv), the Company shall have the obligation to repay to the Purchasers the aggregate amount of all Purchase Amounts.]
+This instrument will expire and terminate upon the earlier of (i) the issuance of Tokens to the Purchaser pursuant to Section 1(a); (ii) the payment, or setting aside for payment, of amounts due the Purchaser pursuant to Section 1(b); (iii) {DEADLINE DATE} (the *“Deadline Date”*), if the Network Launch has not occurred as of such date; provided that, the Company shall have the right to extend the Deadline Date by sixty (60) days, in its sole discretion[; and (iv) the failure to obtain net proceeds of more than ${MINIMUM DOLLARS OF TOKEN SALE} from the sale of all rights pursuant to the SAFTs; provided, that in the case of (iv), the Company shall have the obligation to repay to the Purchasers the aggregate amount of all Purchase Amounts.]

 #### 2   Definitions

 *“Discount Price”* means the maximum price per Token sold by the Company to the public during the Network Launch multiplied by the Discount Rate.

-*“Discount Rate”* is [ ____ %].
+*“Discount Rate”* is {DISCOUNT RATE}%.

 *“Dissolution Event”* means (i) a voluntary termination of operations of the Company, (ii) a general assignment for the benefit of the Company’s creditors or (iii) any other liquidation, dissolution or winding up of the Company, whether voluntary or involuntary.

 *“Network Launch”* means [a bona fide transaction or series of transactions, pursuant to which the Company will sell the Tokens to the general public in a publicized product launch.]

-*“SAFT”* means an agreement containing a future right to units of Tokens purchased by Purchasers, similar in form and content to this agreement, which a significant portion of the amount raised under the SAFTs will be used to fund the Company’s development of a decentralized blockchain-based computer network (the “[Network]”) that enables [describe the end goal, function and utility of the proposed Network].
+*“SAFT”* means an agreement containing a future right to units of Tokens purchased by Purchasers, similar in form and content to this agreement, which a significant portion of the amount raised under the SAFTs will be used to fund the Company’s development of a decentralized blockchain-based computer network (the “{PROJECT NAME} Network”) that enables {describe the end goal, function and utility of the proposed Network}.

 #### 3  Company Representations

-(a)  The Company is a corporation duly organized, validly existing and in good standing under the laws of [STATE], and has the power and authority to own, lease and operate its properties and carry on its business as now conducted.
+(a)  The Company is a corporation duly organized, validly existing and in good standing under the laws of {State of Incorporation}, and has the power and authority to own, lease and operate its properties and carry on its business as now conducted.

 (b)  The execution, delivery and performance by the Company of this instrument is within the power of the Company and, other than with respect to the actions to be taken when Tokens are to be issued to the Purchaser, has been duly authorized by all necessary actions on the part of the Company.
 This instrument constitutes a legal, valid and binding obligation of the Company, enforceable against the Company in accordance with its terms, except as limited by bankruptcy, insolvency or other laws of general application relating to or affecting the enforcement of creditors’ rights generally and general principles of equity.
 To the knowledge of the Company, it is not in violation of (i) its current articles of incorporation or bylaws, (ii) any material statute, rule or regulation applicable to the Company, or (iii) any material indenture or contract to which the Company is a party or by which it is bound, where, in each case, such violation or default, individually, or together with all such violations or defaults, could reasonably be expected to have a material adverse effect on the Company.